About

 A quieter posture toward education

-Our work resists industrial models of schooling, whether modern or classical.
+For this reason, our work resists industrial models of schooling, whether modern or classical.
 We do not measure success by acceleration, output, or comparison.
-Instead, we trust slow growth, ordinary faithfulness, and the hidden work that cannot be quantified.

 This posture is not nostalgic.
-It is deeply practical—for mothers who must teach within real limits of time, energy, finances, and strength.
+It is deeply practical—for mothers who must teach within the real limits of time, energy, finances, and strength.

 Confessional, not performative